The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Anil Saxena is a visual artist with a playful sense of humour.
 He pulls and twists and bends reality with his surreal digital art.
 He has excellent Photoshop skills.
 And he’s able to express a unique vision of the world.

-Many of his images centre around the theme of creation.
+Many of his images center around the theme of creation.
 His fantasy work explores how our world is created.
 Or he changes the fabric of reality.
 He creates a surreal landscape where people can manipulate their environment.

 He combines photography and digital art.
 And this blend of media blurs the line between reality and fantasy.
 We’re not sure where one begins and the other ends.